 Microblading treatment including 6/8 week touch up

-*Colour boost treatments do not include a 6/8 week touch up.
-If you require further adjustments after a colour boost this will be charged at £50 per session.
+*Colour boost treatments do not require a 6/8 week touch up.
+If you feel any further adjustment is needed within 6 months of the treatment, the cost of this is £75.00 per session.

 Aftercare kit is included with every treatment

 Please take the time to have a proper consultation with me to find out about the treatment and what you can achieve from it.
 Upon your request to book this treatment , I will ask that you come along for a pre consultation before committing to anything to ensure you are making an informed decision about having this treatment, it is after all a form of permanent makeup so I want you to be 100% sure you want it.

 If you are unsure on how a beautiful full brow will look on you, why not book to have a HD brows treatment with me first?
 This way you will get to see how I envisage your brows to look their best on you and give you a chance to get used to your eyebrows looking flawless without committing to them.